 What Does Bioavailability Mean and Why Does it Matter?

 You’ve probably heard the saying “you are what you eat.”
 And this is true to some degree.
 But a more accurate way to put it would be “you are what you absorb and utilize.”
-Which help explains the concept of bioavailability.
+Which helps explain the concept of bioavailability.
 Because even if you’re eating the most nutritious foods on the planet, they won’t do you any good if the nutrients are unable to enter your bloodstream in a form that your body can use.

 Gut Health & Bioavailability